-Lifetime allowance The lifetime allowance is the maximum amount of pension savings you can have before a tax charge is made.
+Lifetime allowance and lump sum allowance The lifetime allowance is the maximum amount of pension savings you can have before a tax charge is made.
 To calculate how much of your lifetime allowance you have used, multiply your annual pension by 20, divide this by the lifetime allowance and multiply by 100.
 From 6 April 2023 to 5 April 2024 the Lifetime Allowance threshold is reduced to NIL.
-From 6 April 2024 the Lifetime Allowance is abolished.
+From 6 April 2024 the Lifetime Allowance is abolished and was replaced by the lump sum allowance.
+The lump sum allowance fixes the maximum tax-free lump sum that can be paid on retirement at £268,275 unless a relevant protection certificate is held for a higher amount.
+Any lump sum payment exceeding the lump sum allowance will incur a tax charge.
 The standard maximum tax-free lump sum in relation to the Lifetime Allowance is restricted to £268,275.
-The excess lump sum will be taxed at your marginal tax rate.
-The excess lump sum is treated as taxable income From 6 April 2023 the income at which the additional tax rate (40%) applies is reduced to £125,140 Please see the lifetime allowance factsheet for more information.
+The excess lump sum will be taxed at your marginal tax rate and is treated as taxable income.
+From 6 April 2023 the income at which the additional tax rate (40%) applies is reduced to £125.140.
+Please see the lifetime allowance factsheet for more information.